 What is dilation?
 What is checked?

 During childbirth, your baby’s head has to squeeze through the cervix (The lower part of the Uterus).
-On the build-up to childbirth, a woman’s body will release hormones to open the cervix in preparation for the build-up to childbirth.
+A woman’s body will release hormones to open the cervix in preparation for the build-up to childbirth.

 Dilation is how wide the cervix is.